shorenatsiklauri/Job-filter/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
-- CSS Grid
 - Mobile-first workflow
-- [Javascript]- Javascript
+- Javascript

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned

-- [Javascript]- Javascript "🎉"
+- Javascript "🎉"